-During 2021 we launched our first green product which provided funding to taxi drivers who wanted to transition from a fossil fuel vehicle to an Electric Vehicle.
+We relaunched in 2022 our green product which provided funding to taxi drivers who wanted to transition from a fossil fuel vehicle to an Electric Vehicle.
 Our loan sought to fill some or all of the funding gap between the government grants for this transition to electric vehicles and the cost of those vehicles.
-The product has been relaunched for 2022 on the back of the renewal of the government grant package.
+The Green and Digital transitions are critical for all businesses and MFI loans are available to assist microenterprises fund the investments needed to make the transition.